Docy Child

 • Lessons learned

-• Reporting if applicable
+• Reporting, if applicable

 What evidence do auditors look for?

-Most auditors, at a minimum are looking for the below suggested action:
+Most auditors, at a minimum, are looking for the below-suggested action:

 Evidence example

-From the suggested action above, an example is provided below.
+For the suggested action, an example is provided below:

-See evidence provided under BIZOPS-8
+See evidence provided under BIZOPS-8.

 Join the conversation